pablobarbera/voter-files/README.md

 Pull requests, comments, and suggestions are very welcome!

+## Legal restrictions

+Most states have restrictions against commerical or non-political use.
+For a summary of usage restrictions, see NCSL's [Access To and Use Of Voter Registration Lists](https://www.ncsl.org/research/elections-and-campaigns/access-to-and-use-of-voter-registration-lists.aspx).

 ## Availability of voter files across states

 The following lists contains details about if/where voting registration records for each state are available, how much it would cost to obtain them, and other details.
 (I will expand this list over the next few months.)